 - Use the Harvest Trail online facility at https://jobsearch.gov.au/harvest

-- Lodge vacancies directly onto jobsearch.gov.au or register your business on the Jobactive website to post positions for free
+- Lodge vacancies directly onto jobsearch.gov.au or register on the Jobactive website to post positions

-- Contact your local CANEGROWERS office as some of them do maintain a jobs list or board of people looking for work locally
+- Contact your local CANEGROWERS office as some maintain a positions vacant and job seeker list

 Find your local broker's phone number and email on the CANEGROWERS Insurance page.